Do Your Confidence Levels Affect Your Business?

 Preparation is key

-If you know you’re going to be in a pressured situation (be it a pitch or difficult chat with a colleague), be prepared.
+If you know you’re going to be in a pressured situation (be it a pitch or difficult chat with a client), be prepared.
 Think about every eventuality.
 Where could it go?
 What questions might be asked and how could you respond in a way that’s still integral to your values and feelings?

 Anticipate other people’s objections and behaviour and prepare your responses.
 It will make you feel confident, calmer and you’ll come across in a more controlled way because of it.
 Also permit yourself time to stop and consider.
 There is no harm saying to your client that you need time to think about what they are discussing with you – this shows them that you are in control.